 - Sperm move in and out of fields.

 - The ejaculate is not homogeneous, and some parts may have higher concentrations than others.
-Thus it is important to measure multiple fields, and then average them.
+So, it is important to measure multiple fields, and then average them.

 What is normal concentration/count?

 Average sperm concentration is more than 60 million per milliliter (>60 million/cc).
-Counts of less than 20 million per milliliter (
+Counts of less than 20 million per milliliter (<20 million/cc) are considered sub-fertile.

 What affects concentration?